atlasbot/bot/README.md

 3. Open a terminal in the cloned folder

-4. Copy `.env.example` to `.env` and fill in the required env variables
+4. Copy `.env.example` to `.env` and fill in the required env variables.
+See below for what most do.
+Google is your friend.

-5. Start the bot with `docker-compose up -d`
+5. Start the bot with `docker-compose up -d`.
+If you did everything right, then congratulations - you now have your own instance of Atlas.

 ### Development